Admentus64/Patcher64Plus-Tool/ReadMe.txt

 =====================================

 --- Checkboxes ---
-- Remove All T64		Remove all injected custom textures by the Virtual Console in the .T64 format
+- Remove All T64		Remove all injected custom textures by the Virtual Console in the .T64 format.
-- Remove Filter			Remove the dark filter injected by the Virtual Console to display the original N64 gamma
+- Remove Filter			Remove the dark filter injected by the Virtual Console to display the original N64 gamma.
-- Expand Memory			Expand the available RAM memory, but invalidates existing AR/Gecko codes
+- Expand Memory			Expand the available RAM memory, but invalidates existing AR/Gecko codes.
-- Remap D-Pad			Remap the D-Pad to their four D-Pad button directions instead of toggling the minimap
+- Remap D-Pad			Remap the D-Pad to their four D-Pad button directions instead of toggling the minimap.
-- Remap L Button		Remap L to it's actual L button (ex. for showing the interface in SM64)
+- Remap L Button		Remap L to it's actual L button (ex. for showing the interface in SM64).
-- Remap C-Down			Remap C-Down to toggle the minimap button
+- Remap C-Down			Remap C-Down to toggle the minimap button.
-- Remap Z Button		Remap Z, ZL and ZR to toggle the minimap
+- Remap Z Button		Remap Z, ZL and ZR to toggle the minimap.
-- Leave D-Pad Up		Keep D-Pad for toggling the minimap
+- Leave D-Pad Up		Keep D-Pad for toggling the minimap.

 --- Buttons ---
 - Patch VC Emulator Only	Only apply the VC Patch Options to the ROM, and nothing else.